taosdata/tdengine-idp-docs/docs/07-operation/02-installation/03-docker-guide.md

     expire-time: 3600 # permission cache expired for 3600 seconds
   analysis:
     event:
-      urls: ${TDA_ANALYSIS_EVENT_URLS:ws://localhost:6042} # The websocket URI for tdengine to access IDMP server.
+      urls: ws://192.168.1.100:6042 # The websocket URI for tdengine to access IDMP server.
-      event-types: # The event types for IDMP to used
+      event-types: # The event types for IDMP to use
         - WINDOW_OPEN
         - WINDOW_CLOSE
 ```